malomohq/detour/README.md

 # Detour

-Detour provides the ability to easily test email deliverability using simple-to-use assertions and a real SMTP server.
+Detour provides the ability to easily test email deliverability using simple-to-use assertions against a real SMTP server.

 ## Installation